 Between August 2013 and March 2014, we entered into securities purchase agreements with accredited investors pursuant to which we sold units to such accredited investors in private placement transactions (2013 Units), for aggregate cash proceeds of \$1,007,500, including \$50,000 in lieu of repayment of previous advances to us made by one of our executive officers.
-The 2013 Units consisted of (i) 10% convertible promissory notes in the aggregate face amount of \$1,007,500 maturing on July 30, 2014 (2013 Unit Notes) (ii) an aggregate 100,750 restricted shares of our common stock (2013 Unit Stock); and (iii) warrants exercisable through July 30, 2016 to purchase an aggregate of 100,750 restricted shares of our common stock at an exercise price of \$20.00 per share (2013 Unit Warrants).
-The 2013 Unit Notes and related accrued interest were convertible into restricted shares of our common stock at a conversion price of \$10.00 per share at or prior to maturity, at the option of each investor.
+The 2013 Units consisted of (i) 10% convertible promissory notes in the aggregate face amount of \$1,007,500 maturing on July 30, 2014 (2013 Unit Notes) (ii) an aggregate 100,750 restricted shares of our common stock (2013 Unit Stock); and (iii) warrants exercisable through July 30, 2016 to purchase an aggregate of 100,750 restricted shares of our common stock at an exercise price of \$20.00 per share at or prior to maturity, at the option of each investor.

 We allocated the proceeds from the sale of the 2013 Units to the various securities in each 2013 Unit based on their relative fair value on the dates of the sales.
-As described in Note 8, Convertible PromissoryNotes and Other Notes Payable, based on the short-term nature of the 2013 Unit Notes, we determined that fair value of the 2013 Unit Notes was equal to their face value.
-We determined the fair value of the 2013 Unit Stock based on the quoted market price of our common stock on the date of the 2013 Unit sale.
+As described in Note 8, Convertible PromissoryNotes and Other Notes Payable, based on the short-term nature of the 2013 Unit Notes, we determined that fair value of the 2013 Unit Stock based on the quoted market price of our common stock on the date of the 2013 Unit sale.
 We calculated the fair value of the 2013 Unit Warrants using the Black Scholes Option Pricing Model and the weighted average assumptions indicated in the table below.
-The table below also presents the aggregate allocation of the 2013 Unit sales proceeds based on the relative fair values of the 2013 Unit Stock, 2013 Unit Warrants and 2013 Unit Notes at the respective 2013 Unit sales.
+The table below also presents the aggregate allocation of the 2013 Unit sales proceeds based on the relative fair values of the 2013 Unit Warrants and 2013 Unit Wortes at the respective 2013 Unit sales date.

-201 3Unit Warr ants Weighted Average Issuance Date Valuation Assumptions Per Share Aggregate Aggregate Aggregate Allocation of Proceeds Warrant Risk free Fair Fair Value Proceeds Based on F Relative Fair Value of: Shares Market Exercise Term Interest Dividend Value of of Unit of Unit Unit Issued Price Price (Years) Rate Volatility Rate Warrant Warrants Sales Unit Stock Warrant Unit Note 100,750 \$9.01 \$20.00 2.68 0.58% 76.29% 0.0% \$2.53 \$254,700 \$1,007,500 \$415,000 \$111,400 \$481,100
+Weighted Average Issuance Date Valuation Assumptions Per Share Aggregate Aggregate roceeds Warrant Risk free Fair Fair Value Proceeds Based on Relative Fair Value of: ılue of: Shares Market Exercise Term Interest Dividend Value of of Unit of Unit Unit Issued Price Price (Years) Rate Volatility Rate Warrant Warrants Sales Unit Stock Warrant Unit Note